 Under the Tax Reform Act of 1996 any funds received by students from scholarships, benefits, fellowships and grants from LDS Business College or any other source, which combined exceed the cost of tuition, fees, books, and required equipment and supplies, are considered taxable income.
-Taxable income includes Pell Grants but not LDSBC or federal loans (see IRS publication 520).
+Taxable income may include grants and scholarships but not federal loans (see IRS publication 520).